venkatasureshborra/Snake-Game/README.md

-# 🐍 Snake Game - Cloud Native Deployment
+# 🐍 Snake Game - Cloud Native Deployment with GitOps

 A modern, web-based Snake game deployed on Kubernetes with production-grade CI/CD practices and GitOps workflow.